rayxis/w11-Note-Taker/README.md

-# Note Taker Starter Code
+# Note Taker

 ## Description

+This is an application to take notes.

 ## Installation